Velodrome Rakyat

+History

 Tan Sri Dato' Seri Darshan Singh Gill, President of the Perak Cycling Association, identified the need for a velodrome in the country.
 Previously, the National Cycling Federation used to send track cyclists to neighbouring countries at a very high cost.
 With the approval of Sultan Azlan Shah of Perak, Darshan led a nationwide public donation drive and collected RM 3.25 million for the project.